 You’re going to fall.
 Sometimes you’re going to fall on your backside.
 And while boarding, falling hard onto your tailbone can happen a lot.
 Falling on your tailbone hurts...a lot.
-Do yourself a favor and wear a pair of snowboard padded shorts.
+Do yourself a favor and wear snowboard padded shorts.
 They are low profile, subtle, but awesome to have.

 Good quality goggles provide protection from the sun (UV rays and glare), driving snow, and the poorly placed tree branch, making your runs more enjoyable.

-For more information, visit our Snowboard Protective Gear Learning Center If you have further questions, drop us an email or give a call at 800-930-4084.
+For more information, visit our Snowboard Protective Gear Guide If you have further questions, drop us an email or give a call at 800-930-4084.

 Whatever your choice of snowboarding protection, we stand behind every product we sell.
 We'll help outfit you with gear that's suited for your sport and ability.
 Since 2004, SportsProtective has been offering something that's hard to find - a one-stop-shop that specializes in high performance safety equipment for snow and bike sports.
 It has made us the authoritative source for what's new and good when it comes to maximizing your time enjoying action sports like snowboarding, skiing, mountain biking and BMX.